Hudson Estuary Trees for Tribs

 Replanting the Streams of the Hudson Valley

-The Hudson River Estuary Program's "Trees for Tribs" Initiative (tribs as in tributaries) offers free native trees and shrubs for qualifying riparian buffer planting/restoration projects in the Hudson River Estuary watershed The Estuary Program's Stream Buffer Coordinator can assist with plant selection, designing a planting plan, and other technical information to improve the odds of success for your project.
+Trees for Tribs offers free native trees and shrubs for qualifying planting projects in the Hudson River estuary watershed.
+Program staff may also be able to assist with plan selection, designing a planting plan, and other technical assistance to help your project succeed.

 For more information about the "Trees for Tribs" program please contact:

-Hudson River Estuary Program's Riparian Buffer Coordinator
+Hudson River Estuary Program's Stream Buffer Coordinator

 21 South Putt Corners Rd.